The clinical presentations vary widely, from mild to life-threatening.

-Immature dendritic cells reside in the blood, lungs, spleen, heart, kidneys, and tonsils, among other tissues.
-Its function is to capture the antigen and migrate to the draining lymphoid organs to prime the CD4 + and CD8 + T cells.
+Immature dendritic cells reside in the blood, lungs, spleen, heart, kidneys, and tonsils, among other issues.
+Its function is to capture the antigen and migrate it to the draining lymphoid organs to prime the CD4 + and CD8 + T cells.

-In the process of their function, these cells mature and increase their ability to express costimulatory receptors and decrease their ability to process antigens.
+In their function, these cells mature and increase their ability to express costimulatory receptors and decrease their ability to process antigens.

-These cells can phagocytose, forming pinocytic vesicles to sample and concentrate their surrounding medium, which is called macropinocytosis.
+These cells can phagocytose, forming pinocytic vesicles to sample and concentrate their surrounding medium, called macropinocytosis.

-Microbial components, as well as IL-1, granulocyte and macrophage colony stimulating factor, and tumor necrosis factor alpha, play an important role in cellular response and can stimulate dendritic cell maturation, while IL-10 is opposes.
+Microbial components, IL-1, granulocyte, macrophage colony-stimulating factor, and tumor necrosis factor-alpha, play an essential role in cellular response and stimulate dendritic cell maturation, while IL-10 is opposed.

-Mature dendritic cells possess numerous fine processes (leaflets, dendrites) and are highly mobile.
+Mature dendritic cells possess numerous exemplary processes (leaflets, dendrites) and are highly mobile.

-These cells, rich in the major classes of histocompatibility complexes I and II, have abundant molecules for T cell binding and costimulation, involving CD40, CD54, CD58, CD80 / B7-1, and CD86 / B7-1.
+These cells, rich in the significant classes of histocompatibility complexes I and II, have abundant molecules for T cell binding and costimulation, involving CD40, CD54, CD58, CD80 / B7-1, and CD86 / B7-1.